DOMjudge/domjudge/doc/manual/config-basic.rst

   balloons as delivered.
 - Team member: can view its own team interface and submit solutions (see below).
 - Several system roles: they are for :ref:`API` access.
-The most imporant one is *judgehost* which means the account credentials can be used by a judgedaemon.
+The most important one is *judgehost* which means the account credentials can be used by a judgedaemon.